vuejs/vuex/docs/en/modules.md

 ### Namespacing

+> This feature is not released yet!
+It will be out soon in vuex@2.1.0.

 Note that actions, mutations and getters inside modules are still registered under the **global namespace** - this allows multiple modules to react to the same mutation/action type.
 You probably should namespace your Vuex module if you are writing a reusable one that will be used in unknown environments.
 To support namespacing for avoiding name clashing, Vuex provides `namespace` option.
 If you specify string value to `namespace` option, module assets types are prefixed by the given value:

 ``` js